ysndr/MSc-Thesis/chapter/methodology.md

 post-processing phase:
   ~ Once fully built, a Building instance is post-processed to get a `Completed` linearization.
   ~ Although fundamentally still represented by an array, a completed linearization is optimized for search by positions (in the source file) thanks to sorting and the use of an auxiliary map from `id`s to the new index of items.
-  ~ Additionally, missing edges in the usage graph have been created and he types of items are fully resolved in a completed linearization.
+  ~ Additionally, missing edges in the usage graph have been created and the types of items are fully resolved in a completed linearization.

 Type definitions of the `Linearization` as well as its type-states `Building` and `Completed` are listed in [@lst:nickel-definition-lineatization;@lst:nls-definition-building-type;@lst:nls-definition-completed-type].
 Note that only the former is defined as part of the Nickel libraries, the latter are specific implementations for NLS.